Matlpb/Tree-Model-Comparison-Regression/README.md

 In the code, the seed has been set, so the training results will always be the same as long as the seed remains unchanged.

+### 3. Use the API

+Enter the data of your choice on the interface.
+The required fields and their types will be indicated, preventing incorrect data input.
+Any columns left unfilled will be set as NaN and then encoded as 0 in the file `X_test_transformed.csv`.
+The user can choose the model for prediction and then click on "Predict."

+If the user does not want to enter data manually, they can input a number at the end of the form, click "Load Raw," choose the model, and then click "Predict."

+If the user initially enters a number but later wants to input custom data, they should delete the field "Enter a number between 1-1450," click "Load Raw," enter the desired data, and then click "Predict."

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 All contributions are welcome!